Grow Your EPF Savings With This New Feature

 After all, younger people have more time to prepare; and therefore, can afford to attempt a variety of investment strategies to see which fits them best.That said, it’s always better to start building your portfolio earlier rather than later.

 Ultimately, if your goal is retirement, then you should also take the EPF dividends into account.
 Because if your risk appetite isn’t enough to match the dividend, then you might as well increase your EPF contributions instead.
-The following table shows EPF performance data from the last five years as a reference:
+The following table shows EPF performance data from the last six years as a reference:

 By investing the approved EPF funds through EPF MIS via EPF i-Invest, you have the opportunity to maximise your average returns.
 It may not be possible to tell what the EPF dividends will be in the future, but you have the flexibility to potentially boost your EPF savings.